spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 filterEvents :: (Event Dur a -> Bool) -> Score a -> Score a
 ~~~

-The package `temporal-music-notation` is not only for arragment of Scores.
+The package `temporal-music-notation` is not only for arrangement of Scores.
 It defines the types for `Volume`, `Pitch` and `Note`. there are plenty of functions
 to make the creation of scores easy.
 The detailed study goes beyond the scope
 of this article but interested user can study the docs for the package.